10 Dec Hashtag strategy and why you need it

 Identifier Hashtag strategy and why you need it

-A hashtag formatted as an identifier has its purpose in monitoring and search function.
+A hashtag formatted as an identifier has its purpose in monitoring and use of search function.

-It is used to strengthen a topic, a place, a brand or an interest and usually consists of just one word.
-You may include a brand name, where the hashtag consists of the brand name itself.
+It is used to strengthen a topic, a place, a brand or an interest, and it usually consists of just one word.
+You may include a brand name where the hashtag consists of the brand name itself.
 The objective is that everyone should be able to use the tag.
-Then you should then search for it to understand who else tagged content with the same hashtag.
+Then you should search for it to understand who else tagged content with the same hashtag.

 Social Objects Hashtag strategy and why you need it

 The perhaps most difficult hashtag to think out, and which requires most finesse and planning are the hashtags that are formatted social objects.
-Formatted as a social object means that a company, organization or brand simply creates a hashtag that gives users conditions/ incentives to spread a story through the hashtag, it simply works as a catalysator for a continuing storytelling.
+Formatted as a social object means that a company, organization or brand simply creates a hashtag that gives users conditions and incentives to spread a story through the use of the hashtag.
+That way hashtag will boost effect and work as a catalyst for a continuing storytelling.